faustine-van/alx-polly/README.md

 ## 🤝 Contributing

-This is an ALX educational project, but contributions are welcome!
+This is an ALX educational project

 ### Development Guidelines
 - Follow ALX coding standards